wikimedia/eslint-plugin-no-jquery/docs/no-filter.md

 # no-filter

 Disallows the .filter method and $.filter utility.
-Prefer Array#filter.
+Prefer Array#filter to $.filter.

 ## Rule details